doncandela/mgah/mgah.md

     Going the other way, we can use `xdvc.cpu().numpy()` to get the NumPy array part of a tensor or `xdvc[1,1].item()` to get the float value of a tensor element -- the results will be on the CPU, whether or not `xdvc` is on the GPU.

-    This is as far as we will go with PyTorch in this document.
+    This is as far as we will go in explaining PyTorch in this document, apart from some installation/useage instructions:

+    - [Using PyTorch on Unity](#pytorch-unity) Shows how to create an environment that can run PyTorch on Unity.

 - [**CuPy**](https://cupy.dev/) provides "drop-in" substitutes for many NumPy and SciPy array functions (many with the same function names and call signatures) which however run on an NVIDIA GPU and use the highly-optimized [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) libraries.
 Thus CuPy provides a fairly painless way to achieve GPU acceleration for NumPy/SciPy code, although one must keep track of where arrays are (GPU vs CPU) and transfer them as necessary.
 CuPy also provides some "low level" GPU capabilities which have no NumPy/SciPy analogs such as creating CUDA **events**, writing CUDA **kernels**, etc.